vhmvdrezv/job-portal-api-nest/README.md

 - **User Authentication**: Secure JWT-based login and registration
 - **Email Verification**: Email confirmation for new users
 - **Role-Based Access Control**: `ADMIN`, `EMPLOYER`, `SEEKER`, and public (anonymous) access
+- **Google OAuth**: Login/register with Google for both seekers and employers
 - **Job Management**: Employers can create, update, and delete jobs; seekers can view and apply
 - **Job Applications**: Seekers can apply to jobs with resume upload
 - **Pagination & Filtering**: For jobs and applications